AbraGanz/AbraGanz/README.md

 - I'm Abra Ganz, a Master of Logic (student) at the University of Amsterdam (UvA).
-Here you can find the projects I'm working on for university, and in my spare time.
+Here you can find the projects I'm working on for university and in my spare time.

 - Currently studying Deep Learning and NLP.
 Particularly interested in the mathematical basis of machine learning; hit me up for some chat about geometric deep learning.
 - Looking to collaberate on playful projects or theoretical research.
 If anyone is building a pun-generator, let me know!